milanmdev/bsky.rss/README.md

   - `$description`: The description of the RSS post
 - `publishEmbed`: Whether to publish the post as an embed or not.
 If set to `true`, the post will be published as an embed with the title, description (if available), and link to the RSS post.
 - `languages`: The languages to set the posts to.
 This can be an array of `ISO 639-1` language codes.
 If not set, it will default to `en`.
+- `truncate`: Whether or not to truncate the body of the post if it is over 300 characters.
+By default, this is set to `true`.

 More examples of the `config.json` and environment variables can be found in the `examples` directory.
 The `examples` directory also contains a `docker-compose.yml` file that you can use to setup the RSS poster using Docker.